 Municipal governments that do not assess their security weaknesses on a regular basis are most vulnerable.
 Often hardware, network equipment, software, and wi-fi access points are soft spots.
 At a minimum, a cyber security assessment should identify the types of sensitive information that each department collects, where it is maintained, and who has access to that information within the organization.
 The assessment should also entail conducting an inventory of all hardware and software components to determine the types of hardware and software the organization is currently using and identifying any risks to data and existing hardware and software.
-In addition, before committing to new hardware, software or e-government program, municipal governments should ensure that all cyber security issues have been considered before implementation.
-Municipalities should also understand what third-party organizations, such as short-term consultants or IT trouble-shooters, potentially have access to that information to protect internal IT infrastructure and systems.
+In addition, before committing to new hardware, software or e-government program, municipal governments should ensure that all cyber security risks are identified, and a remediation plan is in place or accepted before implementation.